 REAL® Seal - the Seal is a federal registered trademark, depicted as a white drop of milk with a red border and the word "Real" inside.
-It was originally developed in 1976 by the California dairy industry, with the goal of combatting the use of imitation cheese on pizzas.
-To use the Seal, companies must register their products annually.
+Originally developed in 1976 by the California dairy industry, with the goal of combatting the use of imitation cheese on pizzas.
 A product cannot carry the Seal if it fails to meet required standards or if it contains dairy products imported from other countries.
 In March of 2012, the Seal was licensed to the National Milk Producers Federal (NMPF).
-See: http://www.realseal.com/real-brief-history recourse loan - a commodity loan that must be repaid in cash, plus interest. renewable diesel - a biofuel that is chemically the same as petroleum diesel fuel.